Takakiriy/typrm/README.md

 If the path to the right of `#file-template:` is a relative path, the base path is the folder containing the file with the `#file-template:` tag.

+If the contents in multiple files to be checked are the same, write multiple lines containing the `#file-template:` tag, and write the contents to be checked at the end.
+In the following cases, the checks are compared for both the ./my.json file and the ./your.json file.

+    a part of ./my.json:  #file-template: ./my.json
+    a part of ./your.json:  #file-template: ./your.json
+        check
+        check
+        check
+    not check

+The above is the same check as below.

+    a part of ./my.json:  #file-template: ./my.json
+        check
+        check
+        check
+    a part of ./your.json:  #file-template: ./your.json
+        check
+        check
+        check
+    not check

 If you write the `#file-template-any-lines:` tag in the part of the checked content,